1liale/A-Maze-ing-Web-App/README.md

 e.g generate a 20x20 maze with prim and solve using bfs
 ![Alt text](/assets/maze_cli.png)

-### Environments

-> Currently only supports DEV, no STAGE / PROD environment configured!

 ## Tools / Technologies

 > ✅ -> Currently included, ❌ -> Not yet / partially